 The public comment on the proposed Final Report (second public comment period) provides an additional opportunity for the community to provide feedback.

 After review of comments received on this proposed Final Report, the CCWG will finalize its set of recommendations and submit it in the form of a Final Report to the Chartering Organizations and to the Board of ICANN for their consideration.

-Or

-This Final Report will be submitted to the Chartering Organizations for their consideration and approval according to each Chartering Organization’s own processes and procedures.

 Summary of Deliberations